Retired CGRN Credential

 • Upon approval, a retired designation certificate will be mailed to you.

-• Individuals granted retired status may use the CGRN-Retired designation on your resume or below your name and credentials on a business card.
+• Individuals granted retired status may use the CGRN-Retired designation on their resume or below their name and credentials on a business card.
 It may not be used on your name badge or behind your signature if you are working as an RN.
-This designation may be used on a name badge for SGNA sponsored conferences or educational meetings.
+This designation may be used on a name badge for SGNA-sponsored conferences or educational meetings.

 • A CGRN-Retired certificate will be mailed to you.